Robert Brown is "the master of client management and a pleasure to deal with."

 Corker Binning is recognised as a leading firm in the field of police investigations and criminal defence, with a strong reputation for handling a wide range of personal, complex and sensitive cases.
-Our lawyers provide expert advice to clients (whether as suspects, witnesses or victims) on criminal investigations into possession and supply of controlled drugs, dangerous dogs offences, common assault, causing grievous bodily harm, theft, burglary, robbery, sexual offences, road traffic, manslaughter and murder.
+Our lawyers provide expert advice to clients (whether as suspects, witnesses or victims) on criminal investigations into possession and supply of controlled drugs, assaults, causing grievous bodily harm, theft, burglary, robbery, sexual offences, road traffic, dangerous dogs offences, manslaughter and murder.

 Police investigations and criminal defence makes up a large part of our work, with clients including well-known figures from business, politics, the sport and entertainment industries, media companies, journalists, as well as private individuals who find themselves caught up in the turmoil of a criminal investigation.
-We have particular expertise in acting for individuals who may be vulnerable and need protection from the criminal process, whether on account of their age or a particular physical or mental condition.
+Our experience representing high-profile figures means that our team possesses a wealth of knowledge about the reputation management issues potentially arising.
+We also have particular expertise in acting for individuals who may be vulnerable and need protection from the criminal process, whether on account of their age or a particular physical or mental condition.

 Our lawyers are available 24 hours a day to provide police station representation.
-We regularly act for individuals who, having been interviewed under caution, want advice about persuading the authorities not to charge them with a criminal offence.
+We are proactive from an early stage in any criminal investigation, regularly acting for individuals who, having been interviewed under caution, want advice about persuading the authorities not to charge them with a criminal offence.
 If our clients are charged, we are experienced in acting for them throughout every stage of the criminal proceedings, in both the Magistrates and Crown Courts, as well as any restraint or confiscation proceedings.